davidmalawey/openBox/designs.md

 - ![cover J for panel insert](img/img_coverJ1.jpg)

-# Benchmarks
+## Benchmarks
+**Catalogs**
+It is important for a designer to study existing catalogs, to understand the ecosystem.
+I've used a couple of catalogs to answer questions like the following:
+* is there an existing product that perform **the function** I want?
+* from commercial parts, is there **geometry** I should imitate?
+Can I learn from these parts?
+* what portion of the commercial steel part demands steel for my application?
+Which design elements are OK for 3D printing?
+* how are the catalogs organized and variations arranged?
+Can I learn and borrow decisions for my design array?
+* can I discover the highest volume parts via the highlighted catalog parts?
+Then, does this inform about which designs are most needed?

-Every good design begins with an evaluation stage.
-If you want to invent something that helps the community, start by searching for benchmarks.
+Every good design begins with an evaluation stage and benchmarking.
+If you want to invent something that helps the community, please start with benchmarks.
-* existing products that perform **the function** you want
-* existing parts that contain **the geometry** you'll design
-* industrial parts that are often more robust than consumer goods
-* unrelated market categories which solve equivalent functions

 In the benchmarking process for an OpenBox-related design, start with the catalog & technical drawings below.

-## Design Catalog

-### USA Handy Box Specifications by Brands
+**USA Handy Box Specifications by Brands**

 #### 666 CUS by RACO (4” x 2” x 1-7/8”)